couchbase/query/docs/n1ql-select.md

 * If the KEY/S expression evaluates to MISSING, the right hand value is also MISSING
-* If the KEY/S expression evaluates to NULL, the right hand value is also NULL
+* If the KEY/S expression evaluates to NULL, the right hand value is MISSING
 * If the KEY/S expression evaluates to an array, the right hand value is an empty array
 * If the KEY/S expression evaluates to a non-array value, the right hand value is an empty array

-Whether KEY or KEYS is used, the right hand result of NEST is always an array, NULL, or MISSING.
+Whether KEY or KEYS is used, the right hand result of NEST is always an array or MISSING.

 ### Expansions